 There are many skills and personal characteristics that make up a great nurse and, at Concordia, we believe servant leadership is at the top.
 Therefore, our ABSN curriculum blends faith and reason with intellectual rigor so that you graduate as a caring nurse leader.
 The environment in which our ABSN program offers will inspire you to:

 - Advocate for patients

 - Become a change-agent in the community

-These are the qualities that will separate you from other nursing school grads and may even land you a position in management, down the road.
+These are qualities that will separate you from other graduates and may land you a position in management later on.

 This gives you the freedom to complete prerequisites at your own pace and start the program when you are ready.
 Remember, how soon you can start the program depends on what classes you have previously taken.